martinsferco/TTree-dictionary/README.md

 # TTree-dictionary
-An implementation of a dictionary with trees in Haskell.
+An implementation of dictionaries with trees in Haskell.